Hydration & Dachshunds: Why Water Intake Matters

 Most people assume thirst kicks in when needed — but dachshunds don’t always self-regulate well.
 Some will drain a bowl in one go.
 Others, like Harvey, get distracted by literally anything and need encouragement to sip throughout the day.

 Several factors directly influence how much water your dachshund actually needs — and drinks.
+Underlying health issues can also cause changes in your dachshund's water intake.

 1. Food Type

 - Dry kibble contains about 10% moisture, meaning your doxie will need to drink more separately to stay hydrated.
+Dogs eating dry kibble need significantly more water than those eating wet food due to the moisture content.

 - Wet or raw food can contain up to 80% water, which naturally contributes to daily intake.